molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Creating Atoms and Bonds
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Atoms are created by calling the method `addAtom()`_ provided by the `Chem.Molecule`_ interface:
+Atoms are created by calling the method `addAtom()`_ of the `Chem.Molecule`_ interface:

 .. code:: ipython3

     a = mol.addAtom()

 The method returns a `Chem.Atom`_ object which is owned by the creating `Chem.Molecule`_ instance **mol**.
-The created atom does not yet possess any chemical properties like element, formal charge, and so on.
+The created atom does not yet possess any chemical properties like element, formal charge, and so on (see section `Essential Properties`_).
 The value of these properties needs to be set explicitly by invoking dedicated property functions which take the atom and desired value of the property as arguments.

-For example
+Example:

 .. code:: ipython3

     Chem.setType(a, Chem.AtomType.C)

-The `Chem.setType()`_ function will set the type property of the atom to the atomic number of carbon.
+The `Chem.setType()`_ function will set the type property of the atom to the atomic number of carbon (note: predefined atomic numbers and other types are exported as static attributes of class `Chem.AtomType`_).
-The value of the type property can be retrieved by the associated function `Chem.getType()`_
+The value of the type property can be retrieved by the associated function `Chem.getType()`_:

 .. code:: ipython3